 EIT (and many individual courses) has received recognition, endorsement and/or accreditation as a training provider from authorizing bodies based around the world, including those listed below.
 Please ask us for specific information for your location.

 Students from any country should note that; as a general rule, any individual, with a professional qualification from any educational institution anywhere in the world, can take details of that qualification to their local professional body and ask for it to be assessed for recognition to add to their professional standing within their local jurisdiction.

 Two EIT advanced diploma programs are now accredited under the “Dublin Accord”.

-The Dublin Accord is an agreement for the international recognition of Engineering Technician qualifications.
+The Dublin Accord is an agreement for the international recognition of Engineering Associate qualifications.
 Signatories that have full rights of participation in the Accord are listed here:

 Four EIT Bachelors programs are now accredited under the “Sydney Accord”.